 We welcome you to ask questions about your repairs:

 Parts for DIY Repairs

 We maintain a carefully-selected, value-oriented inventory of new parts that are available for purchase.
+Patrons may only purchase parts during their appointment.
 Sales on our new parts are final (i.e., returns/exchanges will not be accepted and refunds will not be issued).

 We also gather used parts that may still be useful or contain useful pieces; they are available free of charge.
 We do not offer any kind of guarantee on used parts; we recommend that they be inspected for integrity and tested for function prior to use.

 Please feel free to ask for guidance about finding replacement parts: